tetsufmbio/taxontree/README.md

 * **-evalue <real_value> Default: 10e-5**

 Expect value threshold for BLAST search.
-Work on -seqFile and -singleID.
+It works on -seqFile and -singleID.

 * **-threshold <int_value> Default: 50**

 Protein identity threshold.
-For each subject, TaxOnTree calculate its identity with the query after removing overlapping HSPs and considering the length of the query sequence.
+For each subject, TaxOnTree calculates its identity with the query sequence after removing overlapping HSPs and considering the length of the query sequence.
 Threshold may vary between 0-100.
-Work on -seqFile, -blastFile and -singleID.
+It works on -seqFile, -blastFile and -singleID.

 * **-maxTarget <int_value> Default: 200**

-Max target sequence to be used for phylogenetic analysis.
-Work on -seqFile, -blastFile and -singleID.
+Max target sequences to be used for phylogenetic analysis.
+It works on -seqFile, -blastFile and -singleID.

 * **-maxTargetBlast <int_value>**

 Max target sequence to be retrieved by BLAST.
-Work on -seqFile and -singleID.
+It works on -seqFile and -singleID.

 #### 3.4.2 Alignment option

 * **-aligner <aligner_software> Default: muscle

-Software for sequence alignment procedure.
-Configured options in CONFIG.xml are "muscle", "prank", "clustalo" and "kalign".
-Work on -seqFile, -blastFile, -listFile, -mfastaFile, -alignFile and -singleID.
+Software for sequence alignment step.
+It works on -seqFile, -blastFile, -listFile, -mfastaFile and -singleID.
 To add more aligners, see CONFIG.xml.

 * **-trimming <trimming_software> Default: trimal

-Software for alignment trimming.
-The only configured option in CONFIG.xml is "trimal".
+Software for alignment trimming step.
 You can set "false" to skip this step.
-Work on -seqFile, -blastFile, -listFile, -mfastaFile, -alignFile and -singleID.
+It works on -seqFile, -blastFile, -listFile, -mfastaFile, -alignFile and -singleID.
 To add more alignment trimming software, see CONFIG.xml.

 #### 3.4.3.
 Tree option

 * **-treeProg <tree_reconstruction_software> Default: FastTree

 Software for tree reconstruction.
-The only configured option in CONFIG.xml is "FastTree".
-Work on -blastFile, -listFile, -mfastaFile, -alignFile and -singleID.
+It works on -blastFile, -listFile, -mfastaFile, -alignFile and -singleID.
 To add more tree reconstruction software, see CONFIG.xml.

 * **-treeTable <table_file>

-A table containing the leaves of the input file in the first column and the correspondent taxonomy ID in the second.
-Use this option if the input tree does not contain an identifier from NCBI or Uniprot in its leaves.
-To obtain a list of leaves name in your tree, use the option -printLeaves.
-Work on -treeFile.
+A table containing the leaf names of the input tree file in the first column and the correspondent taxonomy ID in the second.
+Use this option if the input tree does not contain an accession from NCBI or Uniprot in its leaves.
+To obtain a list of leaf names in your tree, use the option -printLeaves.
+It works on -treeFile.

 Example: For a newick tree "(gorilla,(human,chimp))", you could provide a tab-delimited table like this: